With PKU, the foods you eat directly impact the way your brain functions.

 What is PKU?

-PKU is short for phenylketonuria, also known as PAH deficiency, which is a rare genetic condition that about 350 babies in the U.S. are born with each year.
+PKU is short for phenylketonuria, also known as PAH deficiency, which is a rare genetic condition.
+In the U.S., about 16,500 people are living with PKU and approximately 350 babies are born with it each year.
 People affected by PKU have difficulty breaking down phenylalanine (Phe), an amino acid found in all natural protein.

 Food impacts blood Phe levels.